 As The Truth About Guns, a popular gun blog, explains, a bump fire stock basically replaces the rigid standard stock on a rifle.
 Unlike the standard stock, the bump fire stock has a small amount of space that allows the rest of the rifle to move back and forth.
 That way the recoil causes the gun to bump the trigger against the shooter's finger, increasing the speed of firing.
 As this discussion thread on the gun-enthusiasts website AR15.com explains, it's possible to get a similar effect by holding the rifle at waist level.

-Sen. Dianne Feinstein, D-Calif., has introduced a bill that would ban devices designed to allow a semiautomatic weapon to simulate full-auto speed.
-According to CNBC, even some Republican members of Congress, generally reluctant to enact firearm regulation, are now willing to consider such a ban in the wake of the Las Vegas shootings; both the White House and the National Rifle Association have indicated an openness to considering more regulation.
+Sen. Dianne Feinstein, D-Calif., introduced a bill that would ban devices designed to allow a semiautomatic weapon to simulate full-auto speed.
+According to CNBC, some Republican members of Congress, generally reluctant to enact firearm regulation, were willing to consider such a ban in the wake of the Las Vegas shootings.
+Both the White House and the National Rifle Association have indicated an openness to considering more regulation.
+On Nov.
+28, 2018, CNN reported that the Trump administration will announce a federal rule that will officially ban bump stocks.